google/docsy/userguide/content/en/docs/deployment/_index.md

     ```

+1. Check if you already have the workflow file `.github/workflows/deploy-github-pages.yml` in your repo.
+If this file doesn't exist, do the following:

-1. At the root of your local repo, create a new empty workflow file `.github/workflows/deploy-github-pages.yml`:
+    1. Create a new empty workflow file from the root of your repo, as follows:

        ```console
        $ mkdir -p .github/workflows
        $ touch .github/workflows/deploy-github-pages.yml
        ```

-    {{% alert title="Workflow setup with docsy example site" color="primary" %}}
-Please note that a such a deployment [workflow file](https://github.com/google/docsy-example/blob/master/.github/workflows/deploy-github-pages.yml) was added to the docsy-example site recently.
-If you used the example site as template for your new site as described [here](https://www.docsy.dev/docs/get-started/docsy-as-module/example-site-as-template/), please check your repo for this file, it might be part of your site repo already.
-    {{% /alert %}}

-1. Open the newly created, empty workflow file in an editor of your choice, paste in the code below and save the file:
+    1. Open the file in an editor of your choice, paste in the code below, and save the file:

        ```yaml
        name: Deployment to GitHub Pages

        on:
          workflow_dispatch:
          push:
            branches:
              - main  # <-- specify the branch you want to deploy from
          pull_request:

        env:
          REPO_NAME: ${{ github.event.repository.name }}
          REPO_OWNER: ${{ github.repository_owner }}

        jobs:
          deploy:
            runs-on: ubuntu-22.04
            concurrency:
              group: ${{ github.workflow }}-${{ github.ref }}
            steps:
              - uses: actions/checkout@v3
                with:
                  fetch-depth: 0         # Fetch all history for .GitInfo and .Lastmod

              - name: Setup Hugo
                uses: peaceiris/actions-hugo@v2
                with:
                  hugo-version: '0.110.0'
                  extended: true

              - name: Setup Node
                uses: actions/setup-node@v3
                with:
                  node-version: '18'
                  cache: 'npm'
                  cache-dependency-path: '**/package-lock.json'

              - run: npm ci
              - run: hugo --baseURL https://${REPO_OWNER}.github.io/${REPO_NAME} --minify

              - name: Deploy
                uses: peaceiris/actions-gh-pages@v3
                if: ${{ github.ref == 'refs/heads/main' }} # <-- specify same branch as above here
                with:
                  github_token: ${{ secrets.GITHUB_TOKEN }}
        ```

-1. Afterwards, add the file to the staging area, commit your change and push the change to your remote GitHub repo:
+   1. Add the file to the staging area, commit your change and push the change to your remote GitHub repo:

        ```console
        $ git add .github/workflows/deploy-github-pages.yml
        $ git commit -m "Adding workflow file for site deployment"
        $ git push origin
        ```

 1. In your browser, make sure you are logged into your GitHub account.
-Then visit the subsection `Pages` in your repo `Settings`.
-You may use the URL below to directly jump to this subsection:
+In your repo  **Settings**, select **Pages**.

+    1. Under **Build and deployment**, select **Deploy from a branch** in the **source** dropdown.

+    2. From the **branch** dropdown, select **gh-page** as branch where the site is built from.

+    3. From the **folder** dropdown, select **/(root)** as root directory.

+That's it!
+Your deployment workflow for your site is configured.

+Any future push to the branch specified in your workflow file will now trigger the action workflow defined in the workflow file.
+Additionally, you can trigger the deployment manually by using GitHub web UI.

+Once you push to your repo, you can see the progress of the triggered workflow in the **Actions** tab of the the GitHub web UI:

 ```
-    URL Repo Page settings: https://github.com/<username>/<repository_name>/settings/pages
-    ```

-    1. Under `Build and deployment`, select `Deploy from a branch` in the **source** dropdown.

-    2. From the **branch** dropdown, select `gh-pages` as branch where the site is built from.

-    3. From the **folder** dropdown, select `/(root)` as root directory.

-1. That's it!
-Your deployment workflow for your site is configured!

-Any future push to the branch specified in your workflow file will now trigger the action workflow defined in this file.
-Additionally, you are able to trigger the deployment manually inside your web browser via the GitHub web UI.

-Once you pushed to your repo, you can see the progress of the triggered workflow in the `Actions` tab of the the GitHub web UI:

-```
 URL 'Repo actions': https://github.com/<username>/<repository_name>/actions
 ```

-After the first successful deployment, a new environment `github-pages` is added to your repo, you will find it at the right of your repo main view (below `Releases` and `Packages`).
-When clicking on the newly created environment, a list of deployments is presented to you:
+After the first successful deployment, a new environment `github-pages` is added to your repo.
+This is shown at the right of your repo main view (below **Releases** and **Packages**).
+When you click on this environment, a list of deployments is displayed:

 ```
 URL 'Repo deployments': https://github.com/<username>/<repository_name>/deployments/
 ```

-{{% alert title="Correct baseURL setting" color="primary" %}}
-Make sure to correctly set your site's `baseURL`, either via hugo's `--baseURL '…'` command line parameter or inside your your `hugo.toml`/`hugo.yaml`/`hugo.json` configuration file.
-When deploying to GitHub pages your `baseURL` needs to be set to `https://<USERNAME>.github.io/<repository_name>`, otherwise your site layout will be broken.
-{{% /alert %}}

-{{% alert title="Further reading" color="primary" %}}
-In the hugo docs, you can find a chapter [Hosting on GitHub]( https://gohugo.io/hosting-and-deployment/hosting-on-github/).
+You can find out more in [Hosting on GitHub]( https://gohugo.io/hosting-and-deployment/hosting-on-github/) in the Hugo documentation.

 For advanced use cases, the [`hugo-action`](https://github.com/peaceiris/actions-hugo) used inside the workflow file has more configuration options, which are well [documented](https://github.com/marketplace/actions/hugo-setup).
-{{% /alert %}}

 ## Deployment with Amazon S3 + Amazon CloudFront